 You can set your own variant-specific SKU numbers for your products in Printify, if you have the "Custom SKU" feature enabled.
 In order to enable this feature, please get in touch with our team by clicking on the chat bubble.

-Below is a GIF showing what you need to do in order to set your own custom SKUs:
+Below you can see how to set your own custom SKUs:

 We also have a few suggestions about the best practices when defining your SKUs.

 Make your SKUs easy to understand

 Pay attention to easily identifiable aspects of a product: color, size, type, collection, etc.

 For example, let's say you have a 2018 Summer Collection Ice Cream Tee in your store.
 In this case, for the Yellow / Large variant, a good SKU might be “S18T_ICE_Y_L”, where "S18T" stands for "Summer Collection 2018 Tee", "ICE" stands for the "Ice Cream" design, and "Y" and "L" stand for color and size variants respectively.
 It is always useful to arrange the product details in order of importance.